tranhlok/endavour-purschase-orders/backend/README.md

-### How to delete local DynamoDB table and s3 bucket
+### How to delete local DynamoDB table and s3 bucket (if there is existing db and buckets)

 ```bash
 # Delete all objects in S3 bucket first (required before deleting bucket)